-A. Parking Areas Adjacent to Public Streets.
-Parking areas adjacent to public streets shall be separated from the edge of the right-of-way by a perimeter landscape strip which shall be landscaped per the standards set out in subsection C of this section.
+Perimeter Landscape Requirements Right-of-way line Concrete curb and gutter ANDSCAPE STRIP - MINIMUM WIDTH PER SECTION Shrubs on street frontage only, to a maximum of PERIMETER INTERIOR PERIMETER LANDSCAPE STRIP - 5" MINIMUM WIDTH Trees - preserved or new at a maximum average spacing of 40' [Perimeter parking lot landscaping void where a more stringent buffer yard is required] lot layout per Chapter 5 subsection C of this section.
 Perimeter landscape strips shall be continuous and unbroken except for driveways or sidewalks required to access the parking area, and should be designed to utilize devices such as bio-retention cells, vegetated swales, infiltration trenches, and dry wells to reduce run-off and offset the use of engineered retention systems, in whole or in part.
 No single driveway/sidewalk penetration shall exceed 35 feet, unless the Traffic Engineer approves a larger driveway.